GSA/idmanagement.gov/_playbooks/playbook-whfb.md

 2. Migrating to a complete cloud Azure configuration with Azure joined devices is possible for agencies with a small on-premise Active Directory footprint.
 This alleviates the risk of Active Directory vulnerabilities, but agencies must ensure they have the right talent and understanding of Azure AD operations and constraints.
 3. Most agencies have adequate licensing (usually E3 or E5) to leverage conditional access policies and automated device enrollment.
 It is not required to use WHfB but does help with other security priorities to integrate device-level signals and better user experience.
 4. Once enabled, WHfB provides a more natural authentication experience when using biometrics.
 Biometrics requires a compatible Windows device.
-5. WHfB is only supported on Windows devices (e.g., iPhone, iPad, and Android Devices) as of June 16th, 2023.
+5. WHfB is only supported on Windows devices as of June 16th, 2023.
 For phishing-resistant MFA on mobile devices to Azure, only security keys is supported.

 ## About Windows Hello for Business

-WHfB PINs may seem similar to passwords at first glance.
-However, there is a fundamental difference: PINs typically are local to the device and not transmitted over the internet, unlike a Microsoft 365 or Azure Active Directory (Azure AD) User Principal Name and Password combination.

-Device PIN creation establishes a trusted relationship with the identity provider (Azure AD).
-It also creates an asymmetric key pair that is used for authentication.
-Transmittal of the key to the authentication server completes the sign-in request.
-When paired with a Trusted Platform Module (TPM) chip, tamper protection is enabled.
-This feature protects the key material from attackers and locks the device after too many incorrect PIN attempts.
+Windows Hello for Business is distinctly different from the consumer version which is Windows Hello.

+From Microsoft, "Windows Hello represents the biometric framework provided in Windows.
+Windows Hello lets users use biometrics to sign in to their devices by securely storing their user name and password and releasing it for authentication when they successfully identify themselves using biometrics.
+Windows Hello for Business uses asymmetric keys protected by the device's security module that requires a user gesture (PIN or biometrics) to authenticate."

+WHfB is also separate from Certificate-Based Authentication and security keys.

 ### Windows Hello for Business Sign-in Options